currocam/IdentityByDescentDispersal.jl/docs/src/tutorial.md

 Genetic distances between populations are often a function of geographic distance.
 This phenomenon is often referred to as isolation-by-distance.
 Isolation-by-distance is reflected in the patterns of identity-by-descent blocks (also known as IBD blocks).
 It is possible to derive the expected patterns of shared identity-by-descent blocks under a diffusion approximation and certain demographic models.
-We refer to the publication of [Ringbauer et al. (2019)](10.1534/genetics.116.196220) and the `Model overview` section of the documentation for more details.
+We refer to the publication of Ringbauer et al. (2017) and the `Model overview` section of the documentation for more details.

 The main feature of this package is to compute the expected density of identity-by-descent blocks under different demographic scenarios.
 Next, we show how to compute the expected density of identity-by-descent blocks under a constant population density using the `expected_ibd_blocks_constant_density` function.